cristianriano/pr-review-bot/README.md

 # PR Review Bot

-Python bot to check PRs with a given tag and remind reviewrs in Slack
+Python bot to check PRs with a given tag and remind reviewers in Slack

 ## Setup